Do you want to use GTmetrix to test your WordPress site’s speed?

 All top WordPress hosting companies now offer built-in caching solutions that you can turn on to improve website speed.
 But you can also use a WordPress caching plugin to improve your website performance.

 Caching allows your website to load a page from a temporary file instead of running a new request.
 We recommend using WP Rocket, the best WordPress caching plugin on the market.

 Images take more time to load than text, and if a page has a lot of images, then it slows down your website.
 On the other hand, images are important for user engagement and you cannot avoid them.

 The solution is to optimize WordPress images for faster page load.
 You will still use the same images but with smaller file sizes.

 We hope this article helped you learn about how to use the GTmetrix plugin to improve your WordPress site performance.
-You might also want to check out our proven tips on getting more traffic to your website, and our comparison of the best email marketing services to connect with your visitors after they leave your website.
+You might also want to learn how to get more traffic to your website, and see our list of the best email marketing services to connect with your visitors after they leave your website.